 Let us not grow weary…

-We all feel discouraged and ready to give up at times.
-It’s easy to think that no one sees the good work that we do.
-But God does see it and He promises to reward us for all that we do in His name.
+We all have times when we feel overwhelmed, discouraged, tired and downright unappreciated.
+In these moments, it’s easy to think that no one sees the good work we do.
+But God does see the effort we put in and He doesn’t want us to give up and throw in the towel.

 In due season we shall reap…